|

 Keymer parishes with later additions from Ditchling, Hurstpierpoint

-and Wivesfielfd.
-It grew from an area of common grazing land
+and Wivelsfield.
+It grew from an area of common grazing

 known as St.John's Common, the name being taken from a sheep